3PoinTr: 3D Point Tracks for Learning Manipulation from Unconstrained Human Videos: Method

 \section{Method}

-\methodname\ (Figure~\ref{fig:arch}) consists of two stages: (1) learning a model that predicts dense future 3D point trajectories from a single scene observation, and (2) learning a behavior cloning policy conditioned on these predicted point tracks.
+\methodname\ (Figure~\ref{fig:arch}) consists of two stages: (1) learning a model that predicts dense future 3D point trajectories from a single scene observation, and (2) learning a closed-loop policy conditioned on these predicted point tracks.